Xilinx/SDSoC_Examples/cpp/getting_started/loop_pipeline/README.md

 ## 1. OVERVIEW
-This example demonstrates how loop pipelining can be used to improve the performance of a kernel
+This example demonstrates how loop pipelining can be used to improve the performance of a hardware function

 ***KEY CONCEPTS:*** Hardware Function Optimization, Loop Pipelining